Anhui Provincial People's Government

 The Anhui Provincial People's Government (安徽省人民政府 (Ānhuīshěng Rénmín Zhèngfǔ)) is the local administrative agency of Anhui.
 It is officially elected by the Anhui Provincial People's Congress and is formally responsible to the Anhui Provincial People's Congress and its Standing Committee.
 Under the country's one-party system, the governor is subordinate to the secretary of the Anhui Provincial Committee of the Chinese Communist Party.
-The Provincial government is headed by a governor, currently Wang Qingxian.
+The Provincial government is headed by a governor, currently Wang Dongwei.

 History

 On 16 February 1949, the East China Bureau of the Central Committee of the Chinese Communist Party decided to establish the Anhui Provincial Committee of the Chinese Communist Party and the Anhui Provincial People's Government.
 Song Renqiong was appointed as CCP committee secretary and Governor of the Provincial Government, responsible for the front-line work of the Crossing of the Yangtze River Crossing campaign.
 On 7 August 1952, the Central People's Government of the People's Republic of China approved the revocation of the Anhui North and Anhui South Administrative Offices and the establishment of the Anhui Provincial People's Government.
 Its name was changed to Anhui Provincial People's Committee (安徽省人民委员会) in March 1955 and subsequently Anhui Provincial Revolutionary Committee (安徽省革命委员会) in April 1968 during the Cultural Revolution.
 It reverted to its former name of Anhui Provincial People's Government in December 1979.

 On April 1, 2016, the Anhui Provincial People's Government relocated from its former address at 221 Middle Changjiang Road, Hefei to 1 Zhongshan Road, Baohu District, Hefei.
 On May 1, 2016, the Anhui Provincial People's Government and the Anhui Provincial Committee of the Chinese Communist Party officially inaugurated their headquarters at 1 Zhongshan Road, Baohu District, Hefei.